rossbar/presentation-bebi205-Spring2023/presentation.md

 +++ {"slideshow": {"slide_type": "fragment"}}

 - Avoid *paralysis by analysis*
+  * The real power of Python is enabling analysts to explore, express, and communicate analyses.
+If you spend all your time worrying about whether something is written "well", it defeats the purpose
+  * Problems/bottlenecks will naturally present themselves with scale.
+The "art" of scientific computing is knowing where they arise (or at least how to *investigate* how they arise), and how best to solve them.
   * Solve problems with performance as they arise, rather than over-engineering for things you *expect might* become problems.